Modern, powerful open source C++ class libraries and frameworks for building

 The C++ Libraries and Tools from Applied Informatics

-are based on the POCO C++ Libraries and add additional features such as Remoting for RPC/IPC and SOAP/WSDL web services,
+are based on the POCO C++ Libraries and add additional features such as Remoting for RPC/IPC, SOAP/WSDL and JSON-RPC web services,

 Open Service Platform for building modular, extensible applications, DNSSD/Zeroconf, Universal Plug and Play, Fast Infoset processing